AnnKruQA/SMEs/Protips SMEs.md

 ## Prepare yourself.

-Save your SME's precious time and avoid random questions.
+Save your SME's precious time and avoid unexpected questions.
 Before any meeting, prepare a scenario of relevant and interesting questions.
-This method can enhance productivity and impact a lot the outcome.
+This method can make better productivity and affect a lot the result.

 ## Be flexible with communication tools.